About this Website

 “77% of parents who are worried about their child’s speech and language development struggle to find the information they need” Bercow: Ten Years On (2018).

 We understand the challenges and frustration some parents face finding trusted speech and language advice.
 Supporting Talking provides a hub of information and practical ways of helping your child at home.
-We boast a range of learning opportunities, activities and resources for our members as well as guidance and information to help you decide if more specialist support is needed for your child.
+We boast a range of learning opportunities, activities and resources as well as guidance and information to help you decide if more specialist support is needed for your child.

 About the Author